-For the purpose of this document, we assume that the TIS soil archive will be housed at NEON headquarters.
+For the purpose of this document, we assume that the TIS Soil Archive will be housed at NEON headquarters.
 We assume that a request for material from the soil archive was submitted to NEON, was approved, and that NEON has received approval from USDA APHIS to send the material requested to the user.

-Soils from several NEON sites is quarantined by USDA APHIS, including those from Hawaii, Puerto Rico, and several sites in the southeast US where fire ants are present.
-As a result, we assume all soil samples for the TIS soil archive shall be treated as quarantined soil to simplify the processing procedures and minimize the risk of accidental release.
+Soils from several NEON sites are quarantined by USDA APHIS..
+As a result, we assume all soil samples for the TIS Soil Archive shall be treated as quarantined soil to simplify the processing procedures and minimize the risk of accidental release.